Martchus/arch-repo-manager/README.md

 per package (e.g. via a regex).

 ## Workflow
+So called "build actions" are used to conduct certain tasks, e.g. checking for updates or problems, moving packages from one repository to another, preparing the build and conducting the build.
+The web UI contains a form to create a new build action and shows the possible options.

+It would be tedious to create the same set of build actions over and over again.
+Hence it is also possible to create "pre defined tasks".
+Such a task contains a list of build actions with pre-filled flags and settings.
+By default, the build actions within a task run one after another but it is also possible to specify that certain build actions can run in parallel.
+The presets are configured by editing the presets JSON file (e.g. `/etc/buildservice-git/presets.json` in the example config).

 ### General
-* Use the "Reload database" build action to reload one or more databases after databases have been changes by build actions or manually.
-So far databases are *not* automatically reloaded.
+* So far databases are *not* automatically reloaded.
+Use the "Reload database" build action to reload one or more databases after databases have been changes by build actions or manually.
+This build action is similar to `pacman -Sy`.
 * Use the "Reload configuration" build action to apply configuration changes without restarting the service.